alphapuppey2/FixedAssetManagementSystem/project-app/app/Http/readme.md

-# ADD THIS TO YOU .env FILE
+# ADD THIS TO YOUR .env FILE

 ## CHANGE MAIL_USERNAME TO YOUR GMAIL ACCOUNT
 ## MAIL_PASSWORD -> google account settings->search->app password->create